Why are our Rebuilt Vintage Steinways better than a New Steinway?

 Hand-Rubbed Custom Finishes

 Most new piano manufacturers spray a high-gloss finish on their pianos and ship them out the door as quickly as possible.
-At Charlottesville Piano, we refinish each cabinet the old-fashioned way.
+At Whitesel Charlottesville Piano, we have each cabinet refinished the old-fashioned way.
 Each case is hand stripped, stained, and lacquered.
 Then the piano is hand-rubbed producing a beautiful satin finish, just like they did in the Steinway factory a hundred years ago.

 A Century of Craftsmanship